Naomi (novel): Plot summary

 Naomis story is focused around a man's obsession for a modan garu or modern girl.
 The narrator, Jōji, is a well-educated Japanese man who is an electrical engineer in the city, and comes from a wealthy farming family.
 Jōji wishes to break away from his traditional Japanese culture, and becomes immersed in the new Westernized culture which was taking root in Japan.
-The physical representation of everything Western is embodied in a girl named Naomi.
-Jōji sees Naomi for the first time in a café and instantly falls for her exotic "Eurasian" looks, Western-sounding name, and (to him) sophisticated mannerisms.
-Like the story of the prepubescent Murasaki in the classic novel The Tale of Genji, Jōji decides he will raise Naomi, a fifteen-year-old café hostess, to be his perfect woman: in this case, he will forge her into a glamorous Western-style girl like Mary Pickford, the famous Canadian actress of the silent film era, whom he thinks Naomi resembles.
+Jōji sees Naomi for the first time in a café and instantly falls for her exotic "Eurasian" looks, Western-sounding name, and sophisticated mannerisms.
+Like the story of the prepubescent Murasaki no Ue in The Tale of Genji, Jōji decides he will raise Naomi, a fifteen-year-old café hostess, to be his perfect woman: in this case, he will forge her into a glamorous Western-style girl like Mary Pickford, the famous Canadian actress of the silent film era, whom he thinks Naomi resembles.

 Jōji moves Naomi into his home and begins his efforts to make her a perfect Western wife.
 She turns out to be a very willing pupil.
 He pays for her English-language lessons, and though she has little skill with grammar, she possesses beautiful pronunciation.
 He funds her Westernized activities, including her love of movies, dancing and magazines.
 During the early part of the novel Jōji makes no sexual advances on Naomi, preferring instead to groom her according to his desires and observe her from a distance.
-However, his plan to foster Western ideals such as independence in her backfires dramatically as she gets older.
+However, his plan to foster Western ideals in her backfires as she gets older.

-Jōji begins the novel being the dominator.
-However, as time progresses and his obsession takes hold, Naomi's manipulation puts her in a position of power over him.
-Slowly Jōji turns power over to Naomi, conceding to everything she desires.
-He buys a new house for them, and though they are married, Jōji sleeps in a separate bedroom, while Naomi entertains Western men in another room.
-The book ends with Naomi having complete control of Jōji's life, though he claims he is satisfied as long as his obsession with her is satiated.
+At the novel's outset, Jōji gives the superficial appearance of being the dominant partner in the relationship.
+However, it soon becomes apparent that Naomi possesses a notably higher degree of social intelligence (and cunning) than her shy and awkward benefactor.
+As Naomi matures into a beautiful young woman, she learns to exploit the full potential of her sexual appeal, and when Jōji discovers that she has been cheating on him with multiple younger men, his admiration and fascination turn to jealousy and hysterical obsession.
+Seizing the propitious moment, Naomi adroitly takes the reins and proceeds to train her serially cuckolded husband, in Pavlovian fashion, to comply with her every selfish demand.
+Presently we find her toying with him, playing "tease and denial" and other manipulative head games.
+Distraught with frustrated desire, on the verge of a nervous breakdown, Jōji suddenly submits unconditionally, promising to agree to whatever she wishes, so long as she never leave him.
+She agrees to this proposal only providing that he comply with a series of non-negotiable, draconian terms: